 If $\G_{0}$ has a valence-4 vertex then, by the proof of \cite[Proposition 6]{automaton} and the first paragraph of this proof, $g^p$ itself is represented by a directed loop in $\mA_3$.
 Now (\ref{PrincipalDecomp}) is, but for the addition of $g_{\sigma}$, a subpath of the directed loop (\ref{PrincipalDecompPowerClean}) in $\mA_3$.
 And the Rank-3 Principal Stratum Automaton $\widehat{\mA_3}$ is obtained from $\mA_3$ by adding in edges for all possible ltt structure permutation relabelings, closing up the path via $g_{\sigma}$ to a loop.
 So $g$ will be represented by a directed loop in $\widehat{\mA_r}$.

 Now suppose that $\G_{0}$ is fully trivalent.
 As in (\ref{commutative1}),

 composes to be the same map as (\ref{PrincipalDecomp}).
 We can see that $\G_1$ has a valence-4 vertex as follows.
-Complete the fold \parpic[r]{ } of the illegal turn at $\G_0$.
-If it fully identifies two edges (upper right-hand image), the terminal vertex would have valence-5 and neither $g$ nor its fold-conjugates could have represented a principal $\vphi\in \outt$, a contradiction.
+Complete the fold of the illegal turn at $\G_0$.
+If it fully identifies two edges \parpic[r]{ } (upper right-hand image), the terminal vertex would have valence-5 and neither $g$ nor its fold-conjugates could have represented a principal $\vphi\in \outt$, a contradiction.
 So $g_1$ must be a proper full fold (lower right-hand image) and $\G_1$ now has a valence-4 vertex at the image of $w$.
-So the previous paragraph indicates that
+So the previous paragraph indicates that $\widehat{\mA_3}$ contains a directed loop representing

-is represented by a directed loop in $\widehat{\mA_3}$.
 So in this case also the Stallings fold decomposition of $g$ is partial-fold conjugate to one determining a directed loop in $\widehat{\mA_3}$. \qedhere

 \end{proof}